Economic Importance of fungi

-- Fungi can produce a toxic secondary metabolite called mycotoxins- These are toxic fungal products that are naturally produced when certain moulds or fungi grow in human and animal foods.
-Few fungal toxins are Trichothecenes, Zearalenone, Fumonisins, Ochratoxins, Aflatoxins and Deoxynivalenol.
+- Fungi can produce a toxic secondary metabolite called mycotoxins- These are toxic fungal products that are naturally produced when certain molds or fungi grow in human and animal foods.
+Few fungal toxins are Trichothecenes, Zearalenone, Fumonisins, Ochratoxins, Aflatoxins, and Deoxynivalenol.

 Fungi in damaging Products

 Fungi are seen to grow on wet clothes and shoes damaging them.
-Mold like Aspergillus niger mostly produces enzymes that breakdown the cellulose or protein and use them as food.
+Mold like Aspergillus niger mostly produces enzymes that break down cellulose or protein and use them as food.

 Ascomycota phylum are responsible for deteriorating paper-based collections